-In this blog article you will learn about updates from the May 2020 Map Viewer Beta release and will also gain an understanding of the difference between the classic Map Viewer and the new beta.
+In this blog article you will learn about updates from the May 2020 Map Viewer release and will also gain an understanding of the difference between the Classic Map Viewer and the new Map Viewer.
 These differences include enhanced labeling, new and organized color ramps, dot density, scale-driven styling, and faster map feedback – even more reason to use the new beta!

-Two major updates were added in the May 2020 release of Map Viewer Beta: heat maps and clustering Arcade expression-driven styles and attributes.
+Two major updates were added in the May 2020 release of Map Viewer: heat maps and clustering Arcade expression-driven styles and attributes.
 All Smart Mapping drawing styles are now available for you to symbolize your data using intelligent defaults.

 Use heat maps when you would like to show density, or when you have lots of overlapping points.
 Highlight areas with high activity with stronger colors that appear to glow hotter.
 You can visualize where there are lots of points or even locations of high and low values based on an attribute.

 Clustering Arcade expression-driven styles or attributes